markhjensen/rtorrent-unrar/README.md

     git clone https://github.com/example/repository.git
     ```

+    Note esnure to run chmod +x /path/to/script.sh so that you have permission to run script

 2. **Edit `.rtorrent.rc`**:

     Modify your `.rtorrent.rc` (typically found in home) configuration file with the following settings: